-This past June, TechBridge TN Community Leader Samantha Sanchez attended LSC’s Opioid Task Force Report Release which was held in Conjunction with the Tennessee Administrative Office of the Courts.
-Representing Tennessee, Chief Justice Jeffrey S. Bivins opened the event and multiple speakers addressed the connection between civil legal aid and opioid use disorder (OUD).
-The event highlighted the recommendations of the LSC Opioid Task Force about strengthening the role of civil legal aid in the response to the opioid epidemic.
+This past June, TechBridge Tennessee Community Leader Samantha Sanchez attended LSC’s Opioid Task Force Report Release which was held in conjunction with the Tennessee Administrative Office of the Courts.
+Representing Tennessee, Chief Justice Jeffrey S. Bivins opened the event.
+Multiple speakers addressed the connection between civil legal aid and opioid use disorder (OUD).
+The event highlighted the recommendations of the LSC Opioid Task Force regarding strengthening the role of civil legal aid in the response to the opioid epidemic.

-If you’d like to know more about how TechBridge seeks to support the work of civil legal aid organizations to enhance legal service delivery for those individuals suffering from opioid use disorder, contact TechBridge Legal Technology Leader Samantha Sanchez at email@example.com
+If you’d like to know more about how TechBridge supports the work of civil legal aid organizations to enhance legal services delivery for individuals suffering from OUD, contact TechBridge Legal Technology Leader Samantha Sanchez.